Gerardbulky/Innergardssalongen/README.md

 On the footer,the social links have a hover effect which changes to orange when hovered upon and will redirect the user to other social media websites,which opens into another tab because i used target="_blank".
 ### MEDIA

-All the photos used from on this site was given to me by the person from whom i intended building this site for.
+All the photos used from on this site are from the person i intend building the site for.

 ### AGKNOWLEDEMENT
-I recieved inspiration for my site such as media queries from a video on [youtube](https://www.youtube.com/watch?v=fA1NW-T1QXc).My collapse hamburger navigation menu inspitation was derieved from a [tutorial lesson](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/7c0e25d1061e47cdae9c492d623bfc65/3?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40video%2Bblock%40030baffc525942d5a4831f0d5072bf98) on code institude website
+I recieved inspiration for my site such as media queries from a video on [youtube](https://www.youtube.com/watch?v=fA1NW-T1QXc).My collapse hamburger navigation menu inspitation was derieved from a [tutorial lesson](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/7c0e25d1061e47cdae9c492d623bfc65/3?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40video%2Bblock%40030baffc525942d5a4831f0d5072bf98) on code institude website and many thanks to the tutor team for their support.
+Inspiration to the media quaries was obtain from [here](https://www.youtube.com/watch?v=fA1NW-T1QXc&t=413s).